okuvshynov/qna/README.md

 3. In the background, the service notices the update, loads the file and checks if there's a new, not answered query for the bot.

 4. If there is a new query, service constructs the message to the bot.
 If the bot tag was of the form '@botname ', only the question itself will be a part of the message.
 If the tag was of the form '@botname+ ', the entire document, the selection and the question would be included in the message.
-Here's prompt construction: https://github.com/okuvshynov/qna/blob/main/process_pdf.py#L48
+Using context-aware bots on large books is probably a bad idea, so there are two more qualifiers:
+- '*' would use the highlight + question. [prompt template](prompts/selection_v0)
+- '#' would find 3 relevant pages (using page-level embeddings lookup based on the question) + the current page + highlight. [prompt template](prompts/pages_v0).
+Embeddings per page are built on the fly + cached in ~/.cache/qna/.

 5. Once the reply arrives, if it is a success, service updates the same annotation in PDF file with the reply.
 Non-printable marker is inserted to the annotation as well, so that later service can identify that question was already answered.
 This sounds a little weird - there's a way to create a new annotation in PDF and make it an IRT = 'in reply to' the original one, but the rendering of that is pretty off in many PDF viewers (More details in [samples/annotations.md](samples/annotations.md)).
 As the intent here is not only to get the answer right now, but to keep the annotated version of the document and be able to read it in a potentially different environment later, keeping it in a single note is good.